Spectiv/curator-installation/README.md

 ## Installation
 [Curator Server](https://github.com/euroclydon37/curator-installation/blob/master/Curator-Server.md) is the hub that controls all of the players running on the network.
-[The Android app](https://github.com/euroclydon37/curator-installation/blob/master/Android-Player.md) displays images and streams videos given to it by `Curator Server`.
+The [Android app](https://github.com/euroclydon37/curator-installation/blob/master/Android-Player.md) displays images and streams videos given to it by `Curator Server`.
-[The Curator app](https://github.com/euroclydon37/curator-installation/blob/master/Curator-App.md) is the place where users can configure players, content, and playlists.
+The [Curator app](https://github.com/euroclydon37/curator-installation/blob/master/Curator-App.md) is the place where users can configure players, content, and playlists.
+The [Power App](https://github.com/euroclydon37/curator-installation/blob/master/Power-App.md) is written by Adam and is used to cycle the outlets of a smart powerstrip.